GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Methods

-where \( z_i^{(k)} \) (\( k \in \{00,01,10,11\} \)) are the nearest latent codes of the four locations of image patches. \( x_i^{(k)} \) denotes the spatial coordinate of \( z_i^{(k)} \). \( S_k \) is the area of the rectangle formed between $x_{i}^q$ and its corresponding surrounding coordinate \( x_i^{(k)} \). \( f_\theta \) is an MLP modulated by the latent code \( z_i^{(k)} \) which takes the coordinate difference between $x_{i}^{(q)}$ and $ x_i^{(k)}$ and predict the latent code $\rxi$ at location $x_{i}^q$.
-Please refer to Appendix A.2 for details.
-The final interpolation weights are normalized by the total rectangle area \( S \).
+Here, \( z_i^{(k)} \in f(r_{i}) \) (\( k \in \{00,01,10,11\} \)) denote the four nearest image patch embeddings of query location $x_{i}^{(q)}$. \( x_i^{(k)} \) denotes the geographic coordinates of \( z_i^{(k)} \). $S_k$ denotes the area of the rectangle formed by the query coordinate ($x_i^{(q)}$) and the opposite corner of the grid cell relative to ($x_i^{(k)}$) (e.g., $S_{00}$ is the area of the rectangle defined by $x_i^{(q)}$ and the bottom-right corner $x_i^{(11)}$).
+This ensures that the weight $S_k/S$ is inversely proportional to the distance between $x_i^{(q)}$ and $x_i^{(k)}$, assigning a higher weight to the nearest patch embedding. $\Psi(\cdot)$ is a projection function that transforms the geographic coordinates (e.g., $x_{i}^{(q)}$ and $ x_i^{(k)}$) into the image coordinate space. \( H_\theta \) is a multilayer perception (MLP) modulated by the latent code \( z_i^{(k)} \) which takes the projected coordinate difference between $\Psi(x_{i}^{(q)})$ and $ \Psi(x_i^{(k)})$ and predict the localized RS embedding at location $x_{i}^{(q)}$.
+The final localized RS embedding $\rxi$ is computed as the \textit{weighted sum} of the four independent predictions based on $S_k/S$ where \( S = \sum_k{S_k}\).
 This approach ensures local feature continuity by enabling overlapping representations from neighboring latent codes.
-At each query location, four independent predictions are generated and merged using normalized area-based voting, leading to smooth and spatially coherent feature synthesis.
+At each query location, four independent predictions are ensembled, leading to smooth and spatially coherent feature synthesis.
+Our NILI module $\inrfun(\cdot)$ is agnostic to the implementation of $f(\cdot)$, which can be ViT- or CNN-based encoders as long as they can produce a 2D image feature map \( f(r_{i}) \in \mathbb{R}^{ P \times P \times D} \) for spatial interpolation.